mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 ### Q: Whether MindSpore can support Nvidia GPU discrete graphics + Windows operating system pc?

-A: At present, the support of MindSpore is the combination configuration of GPU +Linux and CPU + Windows, and the support of Windows + GPU is still under development.
+A: At present, the support of MindSpore is the combination configuration of GPU + Linux and CPU + Windows, and the support of Windows + GPU is still under development.

 If you want to run on a GPU+Windows environment, you can try to use WSL+docker, the operation idea: